MarinaShavrova/MarinaShavrova.github.io/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project is at the link: https://github.com/MarinaShavrova/MarinaShavrova.github.io.

 ## Available Scripts